Retirement Planning for Federal Employees is Different

 Most financial retirement planning calculators are designed for private sector employees – whose retirement income is pretty straight forward.
 It starts at a certain time, and then keeps going.
 And it might be increased by a small percentage over retirement – but there really aren’t any dramatic changes.

 But if you’re a FERS – your retirement income will start, stop and change in unique ways.
-This creates unique ‘gaps’ in your retirement income that most calculators can’t compute.
+This creates unique ‘gaps’ in your retirement income that most calculators can’t computer.

 You need to understand how your federal retirement income will change, and how you will fill your ‘gaps’.
 Determining how you fill your ‘gaps’ is a critical part of financial planning for retirement.